isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 No. Visitors will need to submit the application themselves as they are required to agree to the conditions of the ATP, read and agree to the Privacy Statement, as well as verify all submitted information.

+#### 14. Why was my ATP application rejected?

+An ATP application may be rejected for reasons such as:
+- Incomplete and/or incorrect information submitted
+- Duplicate applications
+- Duplicate mobile number submitted
+*[Note: Each visitor must provide his/her own mobile number and remain contactable at that number throughout his/her stay in Singapore, with the exception of those below 18 years old.]*
+- Multiple applications with intended dates of entry that are less than 7 days apart *[Note: If submitting multiple ATP applications, visitors should ensure that the intended date of entry into Singapore for each application is at least 7 calendar days apart.
+This is because an ATP is valid from the visitor’s intended date of entry and up to 7 calendar days after.]*

 ### **Visa Application**

-#### 14. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?
+#### 15. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?

 Visitors, who require a visa for travel to Singapore, must separately obtain a valid visa after receiving their ATP approval and before departing for Singapore.